 Maintenance and viability of the postmortem posterior segments in our TAS model was a critical concern for this protocol.
 Human postmortem tissue has previously been extensively studied48,49, with a recent RNA analysis study of 1,068 postmortem donor tissues confirming that postmortem human brain tissue collected over decades can serve as high-quality material for study of human disorders47.
-In addition, our group has successfully performed expression profiling of ocular human donor eye tissues postmortem58.
+In addition, previously successful expression profiling of ocular human donor eye tissues postmortem has been performed58.
 Gene expression PLIER values for apoptosis genes were minimal or nonexistent in this dataset for retinal tissue 6 h postmortem58.
-Furthermore, few groups have shown that hypothermic storage of eye tissue can be performed effectively59.
+Furthermore, it has been shown that hypothermic storage of eye tissue can be performed effectively59.
 It has been shown that ganglion cell activity is maintained for 50 h when minipig eyes are stored at ischemic and hypothermic conditions41,60.
 Therefore, we used the 6 h time point as our inclusion criteria for donor eyecup collection.
 The speed of postmortem deterioration of posterior segments and retinal detachment is lacking in the literature, but our enucleation within 6 h, delivery over ice, and culture setup of maximal 36 h is well within the range of tissue viability as depicted in Supplemental Figure 1 and Supplemental Figure 2.
 Using the TAS model, we successfully achieved healthy maintenance of tissue for 30 days.

 Another limitation of the TAS model is our current inability to model the cyclic circadian rhythms of ICP and IOP that are observed under normal physiological conditions.
 This can be addressed in the future by using a pump that can regulate rhythmic IOP and ICP infusion.
 Further, another caveat to the model is the lack of blood circulation within the cadaveric eye.
 Thus, the effects of blood pressure cannot be studied, but this also allows us to specifically delineate the pathogenic effects of only TLPG changes, including IOP and ICP.